Street names

 Leisnerweg (20.12.1984)

-Karl Leisner (28 February 1915 in Rees/Lower Rhine to 12 August 1945 in Dachau) was ordained a deacon on 25 March 1939 in Münster Cathedral.
-On 14 December 1940 he was deported to the Dachau concentration camp, where he was ordained a priest by a French bishop on 17 December 1944 (3rd Sunday in Advent).
-On 29 April 1945 he was liberated by Americans and died on 12 August of the same year as a result of his imprisonment.
+Karl Leisner (28 February 1915 in Rees/Lower Rhine until 12 August 1945 in Dachau) was ordained a deacon in Münster Cathedral on 25 March 1939.
+On 14 December 1940, he was deported to Dachau concentration camp, where he was ordained a priest by a French bishop on 17 December 1944 (3rd Sunday in Advent).
+He was liberated by the Americans on 29 April 1945 and died on 12 August of the same year as a result of his imprisonment.
 His body is buried in the crypt of Xanten Cathedral.

 Leutaschweg (2001)

 Named after the Austrian village of Leutasch.
-There is a sponsorship between Leutasch and the Beckum Alpine Club Section.
-This sponsorship has resulted in numerous activities on both sides, so that there is a great bond between many Beckum citizens and the community of Leutasch.
+There is a sponsorship between Leutasch and the Beckum section of the Alpine Club.
+This sponsorship has resulted in numerous activities on both sides, so that there is a great bond between many Beckum citizens and the municipality of Leutasch.

 Linnenstraße (before 1831)